Buffalo Architecture Foundation

 As Gelen notes, “pro bono projects tend to bring together people with true passion and energy, and reconnect us with the enthusiasm that brought us to our respective fields.”
 He created iconic, memorable silhouette illustrations for each of the seven exhibit panels themed by key aspects of Bethune’s life.
 McAlonie curated the exhibit, authored the text, managed the process and directed the team.
 TOTS fabricated and installed panels.

 Displayed from October 2011 through April 2012, Buffalo’s Bethune garnered wide-ranging media attention, including coverage in Architectural Record, USA Today and the Washington Post.
-The exhibit is now, fittingly, on permanent display in Bethune’s masterwork, the recently renovated [email protected] Lafayette.
+The exhibit is now, fittingly, on permanent display in Bethune’s masterwork, the recently renovated Hotel@The Lafayette.
 McAlonie reflects that “Bethune’s story is in the midst of emerging from its hidden past.
 I believe that through pro bono work, (we) can help to tell these hidden histories.”

 Award in Distinguished Service: